dpa99c/cordova-android-support-gradle-release/README.md

 cordova-android-support-gradle-release
 ======================================

-This Cordova/Phonegap plugin for Android aligns various versions of the Android Support libraries specified by other plugins to the latest release (or a specific) version.
+This Cordova/Phonegap plugin for Android aligns various versions of the Android Support libraries specified by other plugins to a specific version.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->